foundling/terminal-weather/README.md

       VERSION=1.0.0

 ````

+Note: I haven't had the time to find a good arg parsing library for typescript, so currently the argument parsing isn't great.
+For now, pass one argument or option at a time :(

 ## Configuration

 + Run `terminal-weather configure` and give `terminal-weather` the values it needs to store so it can continually query the api.